 What do we believe will happen in the future?

-While it is obvious that there has been a need for the PPE equipment in the hospital communities, and that there were people that were believed to be very exposed, it doesn’t change the fact that it has halted a lot of other things, and that we, among others, were having issues doing things.
-It was difficult to get 3M products and masks were very limited in their supplies.
+There has been a need for PPE equipment in the hospital communities.
+Some people were believed to be very exposed.
+It doesn’t change that it has halted many other things and that we need to address.
+It was difficult to get 3M products, and masks were very limited in their supplies.

-Throughout this chaotic time, there are a lot of things that have been changing, and while you may not have heard about them if you aren’t situated where they are relevant, we believe that things will be changing with the EPA when things cool down again.
-For one, we believe that the changes to the lead limits in abatement work constitutes a desire to tackle the problem head on again and have another round of fines go out to companies that aren’t abiding by the RRP regulations.
+Throughout this chaotic time, many things have been changing.
+You may not have heard about them if you aren’t situated where they are relevant.
+We believe that things will be changing with the EPA when things cool down again.
+The changes to the lead limits in abatement work constitute a desire to tackle the problem head-on again.
+They’re trying to have another round of fines go out to companies that aren’t abiding by the RRP regulations.

-We additionally track online when there are companies that end up getting fined for not following the RRP rules, and it has been awfully quiet lately.
-In fact so quiet that we haven’t seen any reports of fines coming out within the last 6 months, which definitely isn’t going to continue being the case.
+We also track online when companies get fined for not following the RRP rules, which has been quiet lately.
+So quiet that we haven’t seen any reports of fines coming out within the last 6 months.
+It will continue to be the case.

 What’s the situation with Covid?

-We read the entire memorandum, and after we did so we took a nap because of how boring it was to read.
-We did make this guide that we encourage everyone on our site to read, but we should also make sure to tell you that it is still just our opinion on the topic.
+We read the entire memorandum.
+After doing so, we took a nap because of how boring it was to read.
+We did make this guide that we encourage everyone on our site to read, but we should also tell you that it is still just our opinion on the topic.

-If the legislation that was passed in NYC is any indication as to what the EPA will be doing when things quiet down a little bit, we will be in for a lot of fines being handed out, perhaps starting as early as the fall, although it could easily end up being a thing that may just start in the beginning of the new year, 2021!
-While 2020 may not have been boring at all, besides all the limitations that have been put on various businesses, we do believe a lot of lead paint testing work will be coming up, and the initiatives that are being introduced are undoubtedly going to help consumers.
+Suppose the legislation passed in NYC indicates what the EPA will be doing when things quiet down a little bit.
+We will be in for many fines being handed out, perhaps starting as early as the fall.
+It could easily end up being a thing that may start at the beginning of the new year, 2021!
+2020 may not have been boring at all.
+Besides all the limitations put on various businesses, we believe much lead paint testing work will be coming up.
+The initiatives that are being introduced are undoubtedly going to help consumers.

 Is there anything else that you may want us to add on Check4Lead?